ltaylorwarren/pam/README.md

 offset: 10
 ```

-## Stay up to date
+## Update
-You dont need to, but if you want to receive updates for PAM put this at the end of the moonraker.conf file.
+If you want to receive updates for PAM put this at the end of the moonraker.conf file.
 ```ini
 # PAM
 [update_manager pam]